kyma-project/community/guidelines/releases-guidelines/02-release-process.md

     ```

 4. Pushing the tag triggers the postsubmit job that creates the GitHub release.
 Validate if the release is available under [releases](https://github.com/kyma-project/cli/releases).

+## Release process improvement

+To ensure continuous improvement of the release process, during or after each release the Release Master creates and describes Github issues regarding potential enhancements.
+These issues are tagged with the `quality/release` label and added to the Release Improvement Backlog.

+After the release is complete, the team responsible for the release, the Release Manager and the previous Release Master meet to refine the Release Improvement Backlog.
+During the meeting, they discuss the issues in detail and estimate time needed for their implementation.
+Taking into account how much time during the following release process could be saved, they make a decision of the issue(s) bringing the most value to be prioritized.

+The team invests time to implement the prioritized release improvement.
+The implementation must be ready before the following release process starts.

+Such an approach ensures the release process is better and better with every release.
+Also, both the responsibility for the release improvements and the workload are distributed among all Kyma teams instead of a single person, team or SIG.